-Q&A: Tawel Fan elderly care scandal
+Q&A: Tawel Fan elderly care inquiries

 However, the health board has been struggling for years to address deep-rooted problems - including GP out-of-hours and maternity services - and had lost public confidence.
 The Tawel Fan revelations may have proved to be the final straw.

 It still faces a significant deficit, waiting list and recruitment issues - and improving mental health services remains a big challenge.
+It faces 15 recommendations from the latest report to implement.

 What about the families?

 They have waited a very long time and there has been undoubted frustration at what has been called a "complicated and time consuming process".
-Health watchdogs have also been "extremely disappointed" over the time it has been taking, since the investigation began in autumn 2015 and some families say whatever the findings, they have no trust in the process.
+Health watchdogs have also been "extremely disappointed" over the time it has been taking, since the investigation began in autumn 2015 and even before it was published, some families said they have no trust in the process.

 But because of the sheer scale of the inquiry - the inspectors have spoken to 86 staff, families of 108 patients and looked at 9,400 documents - it was never going to be completed quickly.